cake-tech/cakewallet-guides/docs/basic-features/create-first-wallet.md

 You can choose a manual wallet name, or you can click the right icon to generate a random name.
 This can't be changed later.

 You will be asked to set an access PIN.
 This stays on your device.
 You can choose a 4 digit PIN by default, or you can click the text to change to a 6 digit PIN.
 You can enable biometric authentication later in settings.
+For Linux, you need to create a password.

 ## Write down your mnemonic seed!